941485-patrol/globe-backend-app/README.md

-# Node.js API with Express, MongoDB, and TypeScript
+# Node.js API with Express with Socket IO, MongoDB, and TypeScript

 This is a RESTful API built with Node.js, Express, MongoDB, and TypeScript.
 It provides user authentication and task management functionalities.
+It also has SOCKET IO installed for seamless updating of data in the frontend.

 ## Getting Started with Docker